 For these ratios, the first number is the percentage of your gross monthly income that can be spent on housing costs.
 This ratio is figured on your total payment, including homeowners' insurance, HOA dues, PMI - everything.

 The second number in the ratio is what percent of your gross income every month which can be spent on housing costs and recurring debt together.
 Recurring debt includes car loans, child support and credit card payments.

 - Gross monthly income of $4,500 x .28 = $1,260 can be applied to housing

 - Gross monthly income of $4,500 x .36 = $1,620 can be applied to recurring debt plus housing expenses

 With a 29/41 (FHA) qualifying ratio

-If you want to calculate pre-qualification numbers with your own financial data, use this Loan Qualification Calculator.
+If you'd like to calculate pre-qualification numbers with your own financial data, feel free to use our very useful Loan Pre-Qualifying Calculator.

-Remember these ratios are only guidelines.
-We will be happy to pre-qualify you to help you determine how large a mortgage you can afford.
+Remember these are only guidelines.
+We will be happy to go over pre-qualification to help you figure out how much you can afford.

 At Peerless Residential Mortgage, we answer questions about qualifying all the time.
-Give us a call: (513) 713-1515.
+Give us a call at (513) 713-1515.